maaaaz/webscreenshot/README.md

   * The **easiest way** to setup it: `pip install webscreenshot` and then directly use `$ webscreenshot`
   * Or git clone that repository
 * Phantomjs > 2.x : follow the [installation guide](https://github.com/maaaaz/webscreenshot/wiki/Phantomjs-installation) and check the [FAQ](https://github.com/maaaaz/webscreenshot/wiki/FAQ) if necessary
+* `xvfb` if you want to run `webscreenshot` in an headless OS
+* Chrome or Chromium > 57 if you want to use one of these renderers

 Changelog
 ---------
+* version 2.2 - 08/13/2018: Chrome and Chromium renderers support and single URL support
 * version 2.1 - 01/14/2018: Multiprotocol option addition and PyPI packaging
 * version 2.0 - 03/08/2017: Adding proxy-type option
 * version 1.9 - 01/10/2017: Using ALL SSL/TLS ciphers